Skip to main content

 • "We can certify after you place the order."
 (No. Cert before PO.)

-Also relevant: if you're modifying the hardware in any meaningful way — different size, different finish, different closure mechanism — that may invalidate the certification.
+Also relevant: if you're modifying the hardware in any meaningful way (different size, different finish, different closure mechanism), that may invalidate the certification.
 Ask explicitly: "Does the cert I'm being shown cover the exact configuration I'm ordering?"

 Ask: "What heavy metals testing has been done on this hardware, by whom, and can you send me the lab report?"

+The aged-and-filled test matters because heavy metal migration from hardware into oil happens over time, not just on day one.
 Good suppliers test this routinely and have reports ready.
 Mediocre suppliers will offer to test on request.
 Bad suppliers will tell you it's not necessary because "the hardware is food-grade."
 Food-grade is a marketing term, not a testing certification.
+For a deeper look at which materials fail and how the lab tests work, see our guide to heavy metals in vape cartridges.

 For California specifically, ask about Prop 65 compliance and whether the hardware has been tested against the specific lead thresholds (currently 0.5 µg/g for inhalable products in CA Bureau of Cannabis Control testing).
 For Massachusetts, ask about CCC heavy metal limits.
 The thresholds differ by state, and a supplier who knows the differences is a more sophisticated supplier.